EswarKishore0203/IBM-Watson/README.md

 ##### You input
 Any Text

+You submit JSON, plain text, or HTML input that contains your written content to the service.
+The service accepts up to 128 KB of text, which is about 1000 sentences.
+The service returns JSON results that report the tone of your input.
+You can use these results to improve the perception and effectiveness of your communications, ensuring that your writing conveys the tone and style that you want for your intended audience.
+The following diagram shows the basic flow of calls to the service.

 ##### Service output
 JSON that provides a hierarchical representation of the analysis of the terms in the input message

+TODO examle

 Mored detailed documentation for [Tone Analyzer](https://www.ibm.com/watson/developercloud/doc/tone-analyzer/index.html)